 Doesn’t all of this sound great?
 Okay, now how do you actually get these credits?

 And you can include your share of the Medicare tax on those wage payments and the health insurance coverage cost for employees during sick leave.
-You’re not required to pay your portion of Social Security of FICA on wages you pay an employee for leave.
+You’re not required to pay your portion of Social Security on wages you pay an employee for leave.